VladZheleznyak/GPS-Collector/README.md

 35 tests, 63 assertions, 0 failures, 0 errors, 0 skips
 ```

 *The test clears the main db table.
-Do not use in production environment!*
+Do not use in a production environment!*

 ## Fill DB with random values